arcticnoah/arcticnoah-website/content/cookie-policy.md

 #### Analytical cookies

-These cookies enable us and third-party services to collect aggregated data for statistical purposes on how our visitors use the website.
-These cookies do not contain personal information such as names and email addresses and are used to help us improve your user experience of the website.
+These cookies enable me and third-party services (only Google in this case) to collect aggregated data for statistical purposes on how visitors use the website.
+These cookies do not contain personal information such as names and email addresses and are used to help me understand how users use the site and also for general statistics.

-I am only using Google Analytics, which you can read into more detail here: https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage
+I am only using [Google Analytics](https://marketingplatform.google.com/about/analytics/), which you can read into more detail about their cookies [here](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage).

 ### How to disable/delete cookies?